Hemisphere-Project/HLS-segmenter/README.md

 ./segmenter -i *video_path* [-u *url_prefix*] [-p]

-* -i *video_path* indicate the path to the input video file. it can be either relative or absolute.
+* -i *video_path* indicate the path to the input video file
+  * it can be either relative (to the script execution path) or absolute.
-* -u *url_prefix* allow to prepend an url to the playlists path, i.e. : **http://yourserver/**.This base url should reach the input video folder location.
+* -u *url_prefix* allow to prepend an url to the playlists path, i.e. : **http://yourserver/videofolder/**
+  * This base url should reach the input video folder location.
 * -p only regenerate the variant playlist but do not re-encode the chunks (dryrun)

-If your input media name was **mymovie.mp4**:
+Let say your input media is /home/web/video/**mymovie.mp4**:
+And that you have a webserver with http://domain.tld/ linked to /home/web/

+The command will be

+./segmenter -i /home/web/video/mymovie.mp4 -u http://domain.tld/video/

-It will create a new directory **mymovie** next to the input video location, with
+It will create a new directory /home/web/video/**mymovie**/ next to the input video location, with
-* a re-encoded version of the intput movie, using the first profile (can be use as a fallback for players without HLS support) also named **mymovie.mp4**
+* a re-encoded version of the intput movie, using the first profile (can be use as a fallback for players without HLS support) also named /home/web/video/**mymovie**/**mymovie.mp4**
-* the main variant playlist file .m3u8, which link to the profile's playlists named **mymovie.m3u8**
+* the main variant playlist file .m3u8, which link to the profile's playlists named /home/web/video/**mymovie**/**mymovie.m3u8**
 * subdirectories for each quality profile, hosting the chunks and the associated playlist.

-To play the HLS stream you only need to provide the movie.m3u8 url, which should be something like *url_prefix*/**mymovie**/**mymovie.m3u8**
+To play the HLS stream you only need to provide the movie.m3u8 url, like this http://domain.tld/video/**mymovie**/**mymovie.m3u8**